eraofchaos/eraofchaos.github.io/units/Shark Trainer.md

  **Rank:** SSR

  **Unit Soul:** [ Shark Trainer](/Items/unt_1/)

+ **Unit second description :** Summon powerful sharks that grow stronger the longer they do battle, allowing them to tear their opponents apart.

  **Info:** Summon powerful sharks that grow stronger the longer they do battle, allowing them to tear their opponents apart.